echo840/LIRA/README.md

 # LIRA
 We are currently reviewing and organizing the code.
-It will be released soon.
+It will be released before Oct.
+18th.